knurling-rs/defmt/book/src/json-output.md

 ## SchemaVersion

-[`defmt-json-schema`] provides a `SchemaVersion` type as well, which can be used to deserialize the json back to rust:
+[`defmt-json-schema`] provides a `SchemaVersion` type as well, which can be used to deserialize the JSON back to rust:

 ```rust
 pub struct SchemaVersion {